-The autumn weather has been relatively good however, if not already done, most cattle farms are now planning to house cattle.
+It has been a very wet autumn and most cattle are now housed.
+However, for those youngstock that are still grazing, most farms will be thinking about housing them soon.
 As cattle do not pick up worms or fluke while they are indoors, this is an ideal time to control worms and fluke for the housing period, optimising growth rates and cattle health over winter, preventing production losses.
 This is because worm and fluke burdens can cause economic losses on farms due to reduced appetite and feed intake leading to detrimental impacts on growth rate.

 All grazing cattle are at risk of fluke and unlike worms, cattle do not build an immunity against fluke.
 As housing marks the end of exposure to liver fluke, it is an ideal time to treat.
 However, fluke treatments vary in their ability to kill different stages/age of fluke therefore, it is important to time any treatment to ensure fluke are susceptible.
 Ideally treatment should be delayed until after cattle have been housed, but if the fluke risk is high, you may need to treat cattle immediately and again later in the housing period.
 Some fluke products also contain a wormer which can be a useful option however, to help against the development of resistance on your farm, it is important we avoid any unnecessary treatments, and if cattle do not require a wormer, they should only receive a fluke treatment.
 If you are unsure when to treat cattle for fluke, the Fane Valley vet and RAMA staff will be able to give you advice.

 Heavy winter coats and the close proximity of other animals means that lice are often a problem for housed cattle.
 Clear wormers are also effective against biting and sucking lice in pour-on formulation.
 However, if animals received a fluke-only treatment, or groups of animals are mixed, you may need to use a ‘spot on’ product later in the housing period.